 - Eliminate Tobacco Use

-- Maintain a Healthy Weight, Eat a Healthy Diet, Stay Active, and Avoid Sedentary Behavior
+- Maintain a Healthy Weight, Eat a Healthy Diet, and Stay Active

 - Limit Alcohol Consumption